 We include well-being as part of our discussions at staff supervision sessions and appraisals.
 During these sessions, we work with staff on an individual basis, and have well-being discussions to ascertain any individual well-being needs.
-Where the Manager and staff member feel it is appropriate, they will draw up an individual action plan, this includes looking at the workload and any stress triggers.
-With the needs of the nursery also in mind, reasonable adjustments will be made for the member of staff; this could include flexible working agreements, changes in environment, adjustments to jobs role and responsibilities; more frequent breaks, a working buddy, or any other appropriate measure that it is felt could be helpful.
+Where the Setting Lead and staff member feel it is appropriate, they will draw up an individual action plan, including reviewing workload and any stress triggers.
+With the needs of the nursery also in mind, reasonable adjustments will be made for the member of staff; this could include flexible working agreements (see below), changes in environment, adjustments to job roles and responsibilities, more frequent breaks, a working buddy, or any other appropriate measure that it is felt could be helpful.